mikmanzato/yabt/README.md

 ### Main configuration

 The main configuration file is */usr/local/etc/yabt/main.conf*.
-It contains
+It contains a number of global settings

 Format: